think-mm/enblog/input/posts/2008/11-08-youth-vote-may-have-been-key-in-obamas-win.md

 OldURL: 2008/11/08/youth-vote-may-have-been-key-in-obamas-win/
 ---

-Young voters had 'record turnout,' preferred Democrat by wide margin
+### Young voters had 'record turnout,' preferred Democrat by wide margin
-By Melissa Dahl
-Health writer
+~ *Melissa Dahl*
-msnbc.com
+Health writer, msnbc.com
 updated 11:22 a.m.
 ET, Wed., Nov.
 5, 2008

 Early reports are indicating that the youngest members of the country's electorate voted Tuesday in higher numbers than in the last presidential election — and they voted more Democratic.
 Youth turnout appears to be exceeding 2004 levels, which was itself a year with a big surge in voters ages 18 to 29.